YALCINCAN/NET6_Vue3Typescript_MovieAPP/readme.md

 ```sh
 docker compose -f "docker-compose.yml" up -d --build
 ```
+When the project is up, the migrations run automatically, but you can run it manually with the following command.

 ```sh
 dotnet ef database update --context MovieContext --project "DataAccess" --startup-project "WebAPI"